Richard Pierpoint: Butler's Rangers

 Richard Pierpoint was born about 1744 in Bundu in what is now Senegal.
-When he was about sixteen he was captured and sold into slavery.
-Surviving the Middle Passage across the Atlantic, Pierpoint was sold to a British officer in colonial North America named Pierpoint, probably in one of the New England Colonies.
-Richard Pierpoint would have acted as his personal servant.
+When he was about sixteen, he was captured and sold into slavery.
+Surviving the Middle Passage across the Atlantic Ocean, Pierpoint was sold to a military officer in British North America named Pierpoint, probably in one of the New England Colonies.
+Richard Pierpoint acted as his personal servant.

-In 1776, with the outbreak of the American Revolution, many African American slaves were offered freedom in exchange for fighting on the side of the British.
-By at least 1780 Pierpoint was one of about a dozen Africans fighting with the Butler's Rangers regiment.
-Some members of the regiment were former black slaves, which enlisted blacks only as non-combatant laborers or sappers.
+In 1776, with the outbreak of the American Revolutionary War, many enslaved African Americans were offered freedom in exchange for fighting on the side of the British.
+By at least 1780, Pierpoint was one of about a dozen Black people fighting with the Butler's Rangers regiment.
+Some members of the regiment were formerly enslaved Black people who enlisted as non-combatant laborers or sappers.
 The total number of black soldiers in Butler's Rangers is unknown.

 Pierpoint's Settlement

-Following the British defeat the Rangers settled in Niagara.
+Following the British defeat, the Rangers settled in Niagara.
 Among the Loyalists who came to Upper Canada (where they were given the name United Empire Loyalists) were several hundred Blacks (the "Black Loyalists").
 Blacks represented about 10% of the total Loyalist emigration.
 Communities such as Buxton and the Queen's Bush Settlement were examples of how Blacks created communities and helped develop many of the communities in Southern Ontario.

 Blacks were entitled to the same proportion of land as their fellow Loyalists only if they fought for the British as a freeman.
 Others of African descent were not included as Loyalists.

-In 1788 Pierpoint was located on 200 acre of land in present-day St. Catharines.
-The City of St. Catharines was first settled by Loyalists in the 1780s.
-Early histories credit Serjeant Jacob Dittrick and Private John Hainer formerly of Butler's Rangers, among the first to come to the area taking up their Crown Patents where Dick's Creek and 12 Mile Creek merge, now the city centre of St. Catharines.
+In 1788, Pierpoint was located on 200 acre of land in present-day St. Catharines.
+Loyalists first settled in the City of St. Catharines in the 1780s.
+Early histories credit Serjeant Jacob Dittrick and Private John Hainer, formerly of Butler's Rangers, among the first to come to the area, taking up their Crown Patents where Dick's Creek and 12 Mile Creek merge, now the city center of St. Catharines.
 Although never documented, some St. Catharines' historians have concluded that Dick's Creek was named after Richard Pierpoint, a Black Loyalist.